 Fido may be part of your family but his lingering odors can make living in a pet-friendly home unpleasant.
 According to the 2012 US Pet Ownership & Demographics Sourcebook, there are approximately 70 million family dogs in the U.S. That equates to a lot of shedding, slobber, and overpowering smells.
 Learn how to effectively rid your home of pet odors and achieve a healthier, fresher home.

 Conquer Smelly Carpets

 Pets are responsible for a good portion of the dirt and debris found on the floors of pet-friendly homes, simply from shedding and the dirt they track in from going in and out of the home.
 According to The Carpet and Rug Institute, common household particles, such as pollen, dust, and pet dander become easily trapped in carpet fibers.
-Proper cleaning with high-powered vacuums, such as Dyson Cleaners, can remove most of these particles.
+Proper cleaning with high-powered vacuums can remove most of these particles.
 Use the Life Reminders app for Android to remind you to vacuum every day to avoid a buildup of carpet particles.

 Tackle Tough Stains and Odors

 Dogs can leave tough stains on the floor, which are usually accompanied by even tougher odors.
 To clean “new” pet stains, soak up as much urine as possible with paper towels and/or newspaper.
 Rinse the area with cool, clean water, and blot any excess fluids with paper towels or a wet vac.
 For set-in stains, consider renting a shampooer vacuum and a shampooer pet stain and odor formula cleaning solution.
 Once the affected area has been deep-cleaned, apply a high-quality pet odor neutralizer such as Stink Free Pet Urine & Odor Remover to eliminate any lingering odors.